The goals of the Beaver First Nation Land and Resources Department include:

 Land Use Planning

-In considering potential use of reserve land, the department maps land to determine acreage size while also working with legal land descriptions.
-Building a better understanding of the legal, traditional, and scientific properties of this land will help Chief and Council determine how our land and resources can best benefit the community.
+In considering the potential use of reserve land, the department maps land to determine acreage size while also working with legal land descriptions.
+Building a better understanding of this land's legal, traditional, and scientific properties will help the Chief and Council determine how our land and resources can best benefit the community.

 The department also responds to and engages with government and industry exploring or operating in our traditional territory.
 By negotiating agreements, we aim to protect Treaty and Aboriginal rights and interests while also developing training and employment opportunities for BFN members where appropriate.

 As our Elders and land users continue to share their knowledge with us, we gain a greater understanding of the land that was used-- and has continued to be used--for hunting, medicinal, and ceremonial purposes.
 Evidence still exists of funerary areas, old housing and cabin sites, and battlegrounds, all of which are noted in detail on traditional land use maps.
 This knowledge remains under the ownership and control of BFN members and is collected in confidence.

 As we explore old and new interviews and visit traditional sites, this collective knowledge grows, and with it our traditional territory boundaries expand.
 This traditional territory is important in working with government and industry as we strive to protect our Treaty and Aboriginal rights and interests.